Skip to Content

 Curry chicken is typically served with rice and peas, but it can also be enjoyed on its own or with other sides like plantains, boiled yams, or steamed vegetables.

-How long does it take to cook curry chicken?
+How long does it take to cook?

 This recipe takes about 45 minutes to cook from start to finish.
 Most of that time is hands-off while the chicken simmers in the curry sauce.

-SImple ingredients you can get the next time you go to the grocery store!
+Simple ingredients you can get the next time you go to the grocery store!
 You won’t need any bell pepper, chicken broth, sweet potatoes, garlic powder or chicken stock for this recipe.

-When it comes to Jamaican food, this will be one of you favorite curry recipes.
+When it comes to Jamaican food, this will be one of your favorite curry recipes.
 This is the best curry chicken and it is generally serve with white rice.
 This curry dish is even better the next day.

 Note that there are many different types of curry powders like thai curries, indian curry powder and other caribbean curry.
 The kind of curry powder you use is up to you there isn’t a major difference–the Jamaican curry spice mix is my favorite for this traditional Jamaican curry.